anjaliverma96/Project/README.md

 # Project Charter

 **Vision**: Engage people looking for entertainment and fun, in humor with jokes and content that match their interests.
-Help them discover jokes they might not have found otherwise and ultimately spread happiness thereby increasing user base for the app.
+Help them discover jokes they might not have found otherwise and ultimately spread happiness by sharing jokes thereby increasing user base for the app.

 **Mission**: Build an app for joke recommendations and drive app usage by enabling users to rank jokes on a visual analog scale.
 Produce updated recommendations based on their inputs(i.e. explicit preferences) using collaborative filtering(i.e. similarity to other users) recommendation model trained on Jester Dataset.